techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Detection, response and analysis.md

 An IDS describes a suspected intrusion once it has happened and then signals an alarm.

-IPS
+*Difference between IPS and IDS*

-Types of IPS
+When IDS detects intrusion it only alerts network administration while Intrusion Prevention System(IPS) blocks the malicious packets before it reaches the destination.

+*IPS*
+Is a network security application that monitors network or system activities for malicious activity.
+Major functions of intrusion prevention systems are to identify malicious activity, collect information about this activity, report it and attempt to block or stop it.

+Intrusion prevention systems are contemplated as augmentation of Intrusion Detection Systems (IDS) because both IPS and IDS operate network traffic and system activities for malicious activity.

+IPS typically record information related to observed events, notify security administrators of important observed events and produce reports.

+Many IPS can also respond to a detected threat by attempting to prevent it from succeeding.
+They use various response techniques, which involve the IPS stopping the attack itself, changing the security environment or changing the attack’s content.

-There are two main types of IPS:
+*There are two main types of IPS:*

 Network-Based IPS: A Network-Based IPS is installed at the network perimeter and monitors all traffic that enters and exits the network.
 Host-Based IPS: A Host-Based IPS is installed on individual hosts and monitors the traffic that goes in and out of that host.

-*Difference between IPS and IDS*
-When IDS detects intrusion it only alerts network administration while Intrusion Prevention System(IPS) blocks the malicious packets before it reaches to destination.
+*Hack response strategies:*

 There are two main types of IPS: